The doctor's in, but jury is out on new LA Times owner

 While Bezos has been applauded for allowing independence at the Post, that hasn't been the case with other rich owners.

-Sheldon Adelson's acquisition of The Las Vegas Review-Journal was followed by resignations from a top editor and a handful of reporters, and a columnist who said he couldn't do his job after the new editor told him he couldn't write about Adelson.
+Sheldon Adelson's acquisition of The Las Vegas Review-Journal was followed by resignations from a top editor, a handful of reporters, and a columnist who said he couldn't do his job after the new editor told him he couldn't write about Adelson.

+Doug Manchester, a previous owner of the Union-Tribune, used the newspaper to tout a conservative political agenda and views on local issues, like his proposal for a new downtown convention center and stadium for the NFL's Chargers.

+Soon-Shiong said in a letter sent late Wednesday to employees of the two newspapers that local ownership will give them a chance to preserve their mission and independence.

+"This decision is deeply personal for me," Soon-Shiong wrote.
+"As someone who grew up in apartheid South Africa, I understand the role that journalism needs to play in a free society.
+As residents of Southern California, my family and I have seen the vital role that these publications play in binding our communities together."

-Soon Shiong, 65, who said his ultimate goal is to cure cancer during his lifetime, has been the subject of several unflattering reports, including in the Times, which raised concerns about conflicts of interest.
+Soon Shiong, 65, has been the subject of several unflattering reports, including in the Times, which have raised concerns about his business practices and charitable giving.

-Among other things, an audit found that the University of Utah had taken over $12 million from Soon-Shiong and then inappropriately awarded one of his company's, NantHealth, $10 million for gene sequencing, the Salt Lake Tribune reported last year.
+Among other things, an audit found that the University of Utah had accepted over $12 million from a Soon-Shiong foundation and then inappropriately awarded one of his company's, NantHealth, $10 million for gene sequencing, the Salt Lake Tribune reported last year.

 Gabriel Kahn, a journalism professor at the University of Southern California, said Soon-Shiong has "kind of a cloudy business career" that has been dogged by "very real questions about the appearance of improprieties."
-He has been sued by investors, including siblings as well as singer and activist Cher.
+Soon-Shiong has been in a legal fight with siblings, and sued by investors, including singer and activist Cher.

+Soon-Shiong has denied allegations in the suits and referred to a news story about his foundation benefiting his business as "maliciously false," the Times said.

 Kahn, who wrote about Soon-Shiong's charitable giving for Los Angeles Magazine, said it would great if Soon-Shiong sees his investment in the newspapers as a way to boost civic culture and standing in Southern California - as long as there's a clear separation from his other companies.
 Still, it could be a challenge for reporters at the Times who have to cover him.